stonepros/stone/doc/rados/configuration/mon-osd-interaction.rst

 .. index:: heartbeat

-After you have completed your initial Ceph configuration, you may deploy and run Ceph.
-When you execute a command such as ``ceph health`` or ``ceph -s``,  the :term:`Ceph Monitor` reports on the current state of the :term:`Ceph Storage Cluster`.
-The Ceph Monitor knows about the Ceph Storage Cluster by requiring reports from each :term:`Ceph OSD Daemon`, and by receiving reports from Ceph OSD Daemons about the status of their neighboring Ceph OSD Daemons.
-If the Ceph Monitor doesn't receive reports, or if it receives reports of changes in the Ceph Storage Cluster, the Ceph Monitor updates the status of the :term:`Ceph Cluster Map`.
+After you have completed your initial Stone configuration, you may deploy and run Stone.
+When you execute a command such as ``stone health`` or ``stone -s``,  the :term:`Stone Monitor` reports on the current state of the :term:`Stone Storage Cluster`.
+The Stone Monitor knows about the Stone Storage Cluster by requiring reports from each :term:`Stone OSD Daemon`, and by receiving reports from Stone OSD Daemons about the status of their neighboring Stone OSD Daemons.
+If the Stone Monitor doesn't receive reports, or if it receives reports of changes in the Stone Storage Cluster, the Stone Monitor updates the status of the :term:`Stone Cluster Map`.

-Ceph provides reasonable default settings for Ceph Monitor/Ceph OSD Daemon interaction.
+Stone provides reasonable default settings for Stone Monitor/Stone OSD Daemon interaction.
 However, you may override the defaults.
-The following sections describe how Ceph Monitors and Ceph OSD Daemons interact for the purposes of monitoring the Ceph Storage Cluster.
+The following sections describe how Stone Monitors and Stone OSD Daemons interact for the purposes of monitoring the Stone Storage Cluster.

 .. index:: heartbeat interval

 OSDs Check Heartbeats
 =====================

-Each Ceph OSD Daemon checks the heartbeat of other Ceph OSD Daemons at random intervals less than every 6 seconds.
-If a neighboring Ceph OSD Daemon doesn't show a heartbeat within a 20 second grace period, the Ceph OSD Daemon may consider the neighboring Ceph OSD Daemon ``down`` and report it back to a Ceph Monitor, which will update the Ceph Cluster Map.
-You may change this grace period by adding an ``osd heartbeat grace`` setting under the ``[mon]`` and ``[osd]`` or ``[global]`` section of your Ceph configuration file, or by setting the value at runtime.
+Each Stone OSD Daemon checks the heartbeat of other Stone OSD Daemons at random intervals less than every 6 seconds.
+If a neighboring Stone OSD Daemon doesn't show a heartbeat within a 20 second grace period, the Stone OSD Daemon may consider the neighboring Stone OSD Daemon ``down`` and report it back to a Stone Monitor, which will update the Stone Cluster Map.
+You may change this grace period by adding an ``osd heartbeat grace`` setting under the ``[mon]`` and ``[osd]`` or ``[global]`` section of your Stone configuration file, or by setting the value at runtime.